dnywh/ephemerabot/README.md

 To use the `tweetLatestEphemera()` function in debug mode:

 1. Make sure your connected Airtable base has at least one record with its _tweeted_ value set to `false`
-2. Uncomment `tweetLatestEphemera()` in the _debugging_ section (at the bottom) of _[server.js](https://github.com/dnywh/ephemerabot/blob/master/server.js)_
+2. Uncomment `tweetLatestEphemera()` in the _debugging_ section (at the bottom) of _[server.js](https://github.com/dnywh/ephemerabot/blob/main/server.js)_
-3. Uncomment `kickOffTweet(record, false)` (within the main `tweetLatestEphemera() function`) if you just want to debug locally
+3. If you just want to debug locally (and not kick off a real tweet): Comment-out `kickOffTweet(record, false)` within the main `tweetLatestEphemera() function`
 4. Run `npm start`
 5. Keep an eye on your console for the results

 ### Running externally

-Running Node on your computer is the only way Ephemerabot lives, unless you 'deploy' this app to a server.
+Running Node on your computer is the only way Ephemerabot lives, unless you deploy this app to a server.
 You'll need to sign up to a service such as Heroku to do so.
-Daniel Shiffman has [a](https://www.youtube.com/watch?v=Rz886HkV1j4) [few](https://www.youtube.com/watch?v=DwWPunpypNA) videos on this that I think are beginner-friendly.
+Daniel Shiffman has [a](https://www.youtube.com/watch?v=Rz886HkV1j4) [few](https://www.youtube.com/watch?v=DwWPunpypNA) videos on this that are beginner-friendly.

 Once you have set up a Heroku account and installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli):